EndPointCorp/end-point-blog/2018/12/05/how-to-set-up-your-ruby-on-rails-development-environment-in-windows-10-pro-with-visual-studio-code-and-wsl.html.md

 In my experience, there are two main roadblocks when trying to do this.
 First: [RubyInstaller](https://rubyinstaller.org/downloads/), the most mainstream method for getting ruby on Windows, is not available for every version of the interpreter.
 Second: I've ran into issues while compiling native extensions for certain gems.
 One of these gems is, surprisingly, sqlite3, a gem that's needed to even complete the official Getting Started tutorial over on https://guides.rubyonrails.org/.

-In this post, I'm going to be talking about how to avoid these pitfalls by setting up your development environment using WSL on Windows 10 Pro.
+> In this post, I'm going to be talking about how to avoid these pitfalls by setting up your development environment using the Windows Subsystem for Linux on Windows 10 Pro.
 You can jump to the [summary](#summary) at the bottom of the article to get a quick idea of what we're going to do over the next few minutes.

 Anyway, I've since learned that the vast majority of the Ruby and Rails community uses either OSX or some flavor of Linux as their Operating System of choice...

 Great, but what is a Windows guy like me to do under these circumstances?
 Well, there are a few options.
 Assuming they would like/need to keep using Windows as their main OS, they could virtualize some version of Linux (using something like Hyper-V or VitrualBox) or go dual boot with a native Linux installation on their current hardware.
-In a pinch, these solutions work beautifully, but they have their drawbacks.
-Virtual machines, in my experience, and unless you have a really beefy machine, take quite a performance hit, for graphical interfaces at least.
+Provided you can set something like these up, these solutions can work beautifully, but they have their drawbacks.

+Virtual machines, depending on how you set them up and for graphical interfaces at least, can take a bit of a performance hit when compared to running the OS natively.
 So, having your entire development environment in one can get annoying after a while.
-The dual boot scenario gets rid of any performance degradation but then you have to go through the hassle of restarting anytime you want to work in different OS.
+The dual boot scenario gets rid of any performance degradation but then you have to go through the hassle of restarting anytime you want to work in a different OS.
 This was not an option for me as I actively maintain Windows-based .NET projects as well.

+> There's also se option of using something like [Cygwin](https://www.cygwin.com/) to create an environment very close to what you'd see in a Linux distribution.
+I personally haven't had much experience with that one so I can't speak on how capable it is as far as Ruby and Rails development goes.

 Luckily for me, it turns out that Microsoft's own Windows Subsystem for Linux is up to the task of providing a drama-free solution for working in a Linux environment within Windows.
 That's why I thought I'd give it a shot in setting up my Ruby/Rails development environment.
 I can happily say that this exercise ended up being a resounding success.